 The video player's icons allow the viewer to adjust the quality and playback speed settings.
 They can also watch the video clip in full-screen mode and select the picture-in-picture mode (usually used with sign language interpretation).

-Mediaflow's video player supports subtitles, audio description, sign language interpretation, and alternative audio and video tracks, for example, for versions in other languages.
+Mediaflow's video player supports subtitles, audio descriptions, sign language interpretation, and alternative audio and video tracks, such as different language versions.

-Mediaflow's Video Manager accommodates accessibility demands.
-It allows you to easily add multiple audio and video tracks to your video files.
-If subtitles and different audio and video tracks are added to the video clip, the viewer can opt to use these aids.
+Mediaflow's Video Manager meets accessibility requirements by making it easy to add multiple audio and video tracks to your videos.
+If subtitles and various audio and video tracks are included, viewers can choose to use these accessibility features.

 From Mediaflow, you can share films in web shares in the same way as with other files.
 You can also publish them in a Media Portal, or use a specific media portal for video files, namely a Play Portal.
 If you have one of our integrations with your CMS, such as Sitevision or Wordpress, you can publish videos directly on your intranet or website.